VirtuosoChris/VirtuosoChris/README.md

 The philosophy of the engine is to be a lightweight framework style engine, sort of like RayLib, but more focusing on C++20, 3D, and physics rather than C99/2D.
 I did this because it's the language / paradigm under which I'm most productive as a very experienced C++ programmer with lots of graphics programming and graphics driver experience.

-I also am a really strong booster of the ["STB"](https://github.com/nothings/stb) style of library - of making components or functionality that can be forked off without dependencies into a single header permissive license "library."
+I also am a really strong booster of the ["STB"](https://github.com/nothings/stb) style of library - of making components or functionality that can be forked off without dependencies into a single header, permissive license "library."

 #### Public Components
-Several components of the engine can be seen publicly on my GitHub.
+Several components of the engine can be seen publicly on my GitHub:

 [GLSugar](https://github.com/VirtuosoChris/GLSugar) - Graphics framework for modern / AZDO style OpenGL development with nicer syntax.
 This has code for basic texture and shader handling, as well as struct annotation to easily make VAO's and UBOs with correct memory alignments.
 Built on GLHPP (discussed below), a library written by a colleague to which I am a contributor.